The ISLA Experience: Lauren Badenhoop

 - I love pizza, tacos, chips and salsa, and steak.
 I almost devoured an entire pizza to myself when I came back from Nicaragua.

 - Quotes I like- “I want to travel across the world and breathe the air of new places.”
 “I must be a mermaid.
 I have no fear of depths &; a great fear of shallow living”

 - My favorite beach in the world is Popoyo in Nica.
 I felt like I could live there forever, it was so beautiful.

 What inspires you?

-I’ve lifeguarded in Jiquilillo, Nicaragua and Jacksonville Beach, FL.
+I’ve lifeguarded in Jiquilillo, Nicaragua; and Jacksonville Beach, FL.
 I just got back from Nicaragua.
 I had an unforgettable time working with ISLA and Lifeguards Without Borders!
-We went up to northern Nicaragua to a small beach called Jiquilillo.
+We went up to northern Nicaragua to a small beach near Leon.